Alexei1999/features-applier/README.md

 ### Conditional Feature Application

-Using conditional logic, you can dynamically apply hooks and HOCs based on the props or the component's state with `filtered` modifier.
-This is particularly useful for features that should only be active under specific conditions, such as user permissions or application states.
+Using `filtered` modifier, you can dynamically apply hooks and HOCs based on the props or the component's state:

 ```typescript
 const UserComponent = ({ user, children }) => (